-She would later move to the deep south of Georgia.
+She currently lives in the deep south of Georgia.

-She would later remarry and move to a “bedroom community” of Louisville, Bardstown, KY which is the Bourbon Capital of the World so, she and Robyn would stay life-long drinking friends.
+She would remarry and move to a “bedroom community” of Louisville, Bardstown, KY which is the Bourbon Capital of the World so, she and Robyn would stay life-long drinking friends.
 She is co-author of this endeavor.

 She actually moved from Louisville to Pella, Iowa (the window capital of the world) and we lost touch with her.

 Kristin still lives in “the Ville” and the golf course ( Valhalla) is worldly known for hosting many PGA tourneys.

 J.J. lived in one of the up and coming new subdivisions on the outskirts of downtown.
 She was busy with a number of activities where she had met many new Louisvillians.
 She played golf frequently and her interests wrapped around an active lifestyle.
 She enjoyed cooking easy simple dishes and stayed thin with healthy selections and staying active.

-Louisville has even become a Mecca for young chefs with new ideas and is listed as a Top 10 Foodie Destination.
+Louisville has become a Mecca for young chefs with new ideas and currently is listed as a Top 10 Foodie Destination.
 She was ahead of her time and we did not appreciate it… some of us have felt guilty that we would leave her house hungry and stop to get a fast food burger on the ride home.
-J.J., we should have followed your lead and been more aware of what goes in your mouth shows up in your backside later in life.
+J.J., we should have listened to you and been more aware of what goes in your mouth shows up in your backside later in life.
 In the 80’s we were young…not so much anymore.

 We lost track of J.J. but are sure she is healthier than the rest of us and her golf game is still on point.